 Having this data can help support a more successful negotiation and can be found by using Indeed Salaries.
 Knowing the market average can give you a good baseline for your salary request and can even be used as a justification.
 This tool uses salaries listed from past and present job postings on Indeed as well as data submitted anonymously by other Indeed users.
 Here are some questions to consider as you begin your market research.

 What is the national average salary for the position?

 What is the average in your geographic location and cities nearby?

 How much do similar companies in your area pay employees in this position?

 Prepare your talking points

-- Results you’ve achieved in previous roles such as goals you’ve met, the revenue you’ve helped drive or awards you’ve earned.
+Results you have achieved in previous roles such as goals you have met, the revenue you have helped drive or awards you have earned.
 If possible, use actual numbers.